isopink/isopink.github.io/_posts/2025-03-07-An Example of Gaussian Elimination.md

 <br>

-We want to find the unknown values of $u$, $v$, and $w$.
-We are using **Gaussian Elimination**. *It starts by subtracting muliples of the first equation from the other equations.* The goal is to eliminate $u$ from the last two equations.
+We want to find the unknown values of $u$, $v$, and $w$. *It starts by subtracting muliples of the first equation from the other equations.* The goal is to eliminate $u$ from the last two equations.
 This requires :

 <br>